 Is It Hard to Get a Personal Loan?
 Here’s What You Should Know

-Personal loans can help borrowers get the funds they need for a wide variety of expenses, from planned home repairs to unexpected medical bills.
-Unlike loans with a specified purpose like an auto loan or mortgage, personal loan funds can be used for many purposes.
+Once approved, a personal loan offers a lot of flexibility — you can use the funds for a wide variety of expenses, from planned home repairs to unexpected medical bills.
+Unlike loans with a specified purpose, like an auto loan or mortgage, personal loan funds can be used for virtually any type of expenditure.

 Types of Personal Loans